What Is The Importance of Provider Credentialing?

 ✓ Upon applying to a payer, your facility will receive a CAQH number along with an application invitation

-✓ You will have the choice to either complete the CAQH form using traditional paper methods or opt for the more efficient online approach.
+✓ You can either complete the CAQH form using traditional paper methods or opt for the more efficient online approach.
 Sometimes, this form spans approximately 50 pages when printed, making electronic completion preferable

 ✓ Any inaccuracies or omissions in the provided information could lead to significant delays in CAQH approval